kernelgarden/GlobalDispatchTimer/README.md

 ## Overview

-This is a safe global timer Dispatch on Unity API.
+This is a safe global timer Dispatcher on Unity API.
 System globally correct sync by time.
 I wanted to turn it on a different thread, but I didn't know how to use it so I decided to turn it safely on the main thread in Unity API.
 Therefore, you should not be able to dispat the task that blocks the timer for too long.
 When the registered task runs (in the order in which it runs) is RateUpdate.